You’re probably right about your security gaps, here’s how to prove it

 • Overlooking real attack paths

-Assumptions focus on individual systems, not the trust relationships and dependencies that attackers exploit.
+Assumptions focus on individual systems, not the trust relationships and dependencies attackers exploit.

 • Delaying action on real risk